 Saxophonist Perry Roth is an accomplished solo artist, chamber musician and educator.
 Roth holds the tenor saxophone chair in the Barkada Quartet, which he joined in the spring of 2017.
 As an avid performer, Roth has performed with the Baton Rouge Symphony, the Hartt Symphony, the JACK Quartet, the American Modern Ensemble and Third Coast Percussion.
 Roth has premiered new works for saxophone by composers Robert Carl, David Macbride, David Martnuik, Marc Mellits, and Jeffrey Perry among others.

 As a soloist, Perry has performed concerti with the Foot in the Door Contemporary Players, Capital University Wind Ensemble and the Louisiana State University Wind Ensemble.
-In addition to his collegiate studies, Roth served as the first ever saxophone fellow at the Yale School of Music, Norfolk Chamber Music Festival, New Music Workshop in 2018, New Music on the Point in 2014 and Brevard Music Center summer festival in 2006.
-Additionally, performing under the batons of Ken-David Masur (Boston Symphony), Julian Pellicano (Winnipeg Symphony) and Michael Barrett (New York Festival of Song).
+In addition to his collegiate studies, Roth has performed in the Brevard Music Center summer festival, and has served as the first ever saxophonist at both New Music on the Point in 2014 and the Yale School of Music, Norfolk Chamber Music Festival, New Music Workshop in 2018.
+Additionally, he has performed under the batons of Ken-David Masur (Boston Symphony), Julian Pellicano (Winnipeg Symphony) and Michael Barrett (New York Festival of Song).

-Roth has presented guest performances at the 2016 North American Saxophone Alliance Biennial Conference and the 2011 and 2017 Navy Band Saxophone Symposium.
+Roth has presented guest performances at the North American Saxophone Alliance Biennial Conference in both 2016 and 2018 as well as the 2011 and 2018 Navy Band Saxophone Symposium.
 Roth was a semi-finalist in the 2012 International Saxophone Symposium and Competition as well as a top award winner in the 2010 and 2011 Music Teacher’s National Association young artist and chamber music competitions.
 As a jazz and commercial artist, Roth performed regularly with Rosie and the Swingin’ Riveters throughout his time in Louisiana as well as with Theatre Baton Rouge, Ascension Community Theatre and Baton Rouge Youth Theatre.